 Once your tent is pitched take a few minutes to set your bed up as it’s easier now then after you’ve been to the campfire.

-Friday night’s activities are Pointless, a Quiz and a campfire.
-Pointless will happen earlier in the evening and is first come first serve.
-After that get your pencils ready for the Quiz!
-Finally there's campfire, so bring your own drinks and follow the noise to the campfire circle.
+Friday night’s activity is a campfire so bring your own drinks and follow the noise to the campfire.
 Around the campfire you can expect lots of singing, shouting and talking, it’s quite a relaxed atmosphere so you can come and go as you please.

 Wake up and breakfast